Cnemus: Acarnanian Campaign

 That night, Cnemus moved his forces away from Stratus.
 The next day, knowing that Acarnanian reinforcements were coming from the coast, he retreated to the allied city of Oeniadae.
 From Oeniadae, the land force disbanded, each group returning to its native country.

 At the same time as the battle at Stratus, the fleet that was supposed to support Cnemus was drawn into battle at Naupactus by the Athenian admiral Phormio.
 Not having expected to engage in a sea battle, the Spartan fleet consisted primarily of ships suited only for transporting troops rather than for fighting.
-This, along with the fact that Phormio’s men were more experienced in naval warfare than the Spartans, gave Phormio the confidence to attack the Spartans’ forty-seven ships with his twenty.
-Taking advantage of the Spartan fleet’s inexperience, Phormio developed a strategy to create confusion among the Spartan ships and was thus able to rout their forces, capturing twelve enemy ships by the end of the battle.
+This, along with the fact that Phormio's men were more experienced in naval warfare than the Spartans, gave Phormio the confidence to attack the Spartans’ forty-seven ships with his twenty.
+Taking advantage of the Spartan fleet's inexperience, Phormio developed a strategy to create confusion among the Spartan ships and was thus able to rout their forces, capturing twelve enemy ships by the end of the battle.
 The surviving Spartan ships sailed to Cyllene, where they regrouped with Cnemus.

 Aftermath of the Acarnanian Campaign

 Upon receiving news of the failure of the Acarnanian Campaign, the Spartans became greatly dissatisfied with Cnemus’ command of the fleet.
-Although Cnemus was not present at the Spartan naval force’s defeat at Naupactus, himself being engaged at the time in Stratus, because he was the commander for the entire expedition, the Spartans held Cnemus responsible.
-As a result, three commissioners, Timocrates, Brasidas, and Lycophron, were sent by the Spartans to make up for what they perceived as Cnemus’ lack of energy and to help him reorganize the fleet.
+Although Cnemus was not present at the Spartan naval force's defeat at Naupactus, he being engaged at the time in Stratus, because he was the commander for the entire expedition, the Spartans held Cnemus responsible.
+As a result, three commissioners, Timocrates, Brasidas and Lycophron, were sent by the Spartans to make up for what they perceived as Cnemus’ lack of energy and to help him reorganize the fleet.
 The Spartans, for their part, were unwilling to concede that the smaller Athenian naval force had defeated the Spartan fleet at Naupactus because of their greater experience at sea.